A-F-V/Citaldel-Data-Open-2021/README.md

 - [x] Also carry the mean for a test with each x
 - [x] Create a random forest model with a linear model to predict change in clicks (or equiv)
 - [ ] Create a ANN to do same as above
+- [ ] Bar graph instead of scatter